Nearshoring Vs Offshoring vs Onshoring

 What is Nearshoring?

-Nearshore outsourcing is a mid option connecting onshore and offshore outsourcing.
+Nearshore outsourcing is a middle option connecting onshore and offshore outsourcing.
 It provides a mix of cost savings and easier communication.
 Here’s what you should understand:

 It means hiring a company in a nearby country for your business tasks.
 These countries are close in time zones and may share similar cultures or languages.
 For US companies, common nearshore locations are in Latin America (LatAm).